An official website of the State of Oregon

 You are here:

 OHP is Oregon's Medicaid and Children's Health Insurance Program.
-It provides Oregonians access to coordinated health care.
 It covers services such as:

 Behavioral health in-home services to support independent living: